 Oh yes, the conspiracy.
 Let’s take a look at it.
 In the 60’s and 70’s, America beat its rival to the moon, an impressive accomplishment for both technical and social reasons.
 Once the race was won the budget dried up and the moon dropped off the list of ‘things to do to prove we’re awesome’.
 An accomplishment that the world had watched, had cheered on, and that had inspired a new generation of wannabe engineers, astronauts and explorers just kind of faded away.
 But, bare with me here, perhaps that wasn’t just a factor of the public’s fickle interest.
 Maybe this was ‘assisted’.

 It wouldn’t be fast, and it wouldn’t be easy, but unrestricted (efficient) access to the solar system effectively destroys our economic models.
-Supply and demand is driven by scarcity of resources, but with limitless mineral and energy resources that entire model collapses.
+Supply and demand are driven by scarcity of resources, but with limitless mineral and energy resources that entire model collapses.
 Even without access to asteroid mining, you could seed the moon with nuclear power stations and automated factories.
 A space elevator would negate the energy costs of the gravity well and we could potentially have the utopia of the optimistic early space pioneers.
-The only resources left suffering from availability would be information, food, and time.
+The only resources left to worry about would be information, food, and time.
 How many powerful dynasties and ideologies would survive that level of change to the status quo?
 How many would have considered it enough of a potential threat to actively support any opposition to it?

 Just a meandering thought for the day.